By Garrett Oliver

 Get your bowls out of the oven, and use tongs to put the pasta into the bowls.
 It’s a rich dish, so let’s not over-do it; a “small fist” of pasta is plenty.

-Serve immediately with a Belgian-style dark abbey ale or Brooklyn Local 2.
+Serve immediately with Brooklyn Winter Lager, a dark abbey ale, or similarly hearty offering.